Estimated reading time: 9 minutes

 I was now in the depths of the maze-like structure.
 Excited beyond belief when my guide started explaining the Palaces link with the Greek legend of the Minotaur.
 One of my absolute favourites!
 The myth of the Minotaur is a strange and macabre tale of a half man- half bull.
 Legend has it that the greek god Poseidon sent a snow-white bull to King Minos intended for sacrifice.
 In an act of rebellion, he kept it and left Poseidon in a rage.
 As punishment, he caused Minos’ wife Pasiphae to fall in love with the bull and she had a son.
 Half man, half-bull, the strange, lonely minotaur was imprisoned by King Minos within a labyrinth in the palace grounds.
 A fierce game of wits began each year as Athenian children were thrown into the labyrinth to battle the minotaur.
 Eventually, the hero Theseus offered himself as a tribute, killed the minotaur, and ended the massacres of the ancient day Hunger Games.
 There is a giant fresco of the minotaur right on the front of the palace.
 Challenge him to a battle if you dare.

-The Iconic Archaeological Museum
+The Archaeological Museum of Heraklion

 When my time was up lamenting the death of an iconic figure in Greek history.
 It was time to hop back into the taxi with my chauffeur and onto the guided tour of the archaeological museum.
 I spent too much time looking at old coins and fascinating clay tablets.
 Wishing I knew how to read the strange language in which they were inscribed.